fmatter/cariban_pronouns/docs/pld-slides/output/github/README.md

 -   <a id="source-cruz2005fonologia"> </a>Cruz, Maria Odileiz
     Sousa.
 2005.
 Fonologia e gramática Ingarikó: Kaʔpon-Brasil.
     (Doctoral dissertation).
+-   <a id="source-derbyshire1999carib"> </a>Derbyshire, Desmond C. 1999.
+    Carib.
+In Dixon, R.M.W. and Aikhenvald, Alexandra Y. (eds.), The Amazonian Languages, 23–64.
+Cambridge: Cambridge University Press.
 -   <a id="source-desouza2010arara"> </a>de Souza, Shirley Dias
     Cardoso.
 2010.
 The morphology of nouns in the Ugoroŋmo language (Arara of Pará).
 (MA thesis).
 -   <a id="source-garcia2006diccionario"> </a>García Ferrer, Donaldo
     José.
 2006.
 Diccionario piloto pemón-español.
 (MA thesis).
+-   <a id="source-gildea2004classification"> </a>Gildea, Spike.
+2003.
+    Proposing a new branch for the Cariban language family.
+Amerindia.
+    7–32.
+-   <a id="source-gildea2010story"> </a>Gildea, Spike and Hoff,
+    Berend J. and Meira, Sérgio.
+2010.
+The story of \*ô in the Cariban Family.
+In Berez, Andrea L. and Mulder, Jean and Rosenblum, Daisy (eds.), Fieldwork and linguistic analysis in Indigenous languages of the Americas, 91–123.
+University of Hawai’i Press.
+-   <a id="source-gildea2015venezuelan"> </a>Gildea, Spike.
+2015.
+15
+    years later: Current Perspectives on the Venezuelan Branch Hypothesis.
+(Paper presented at the Working Conference on Venezuelan Cariban Languages).
 -   <a id="source-guerrero2019carijo"> </a>Guerrero Beltrán, David
     Felipe.
 2019.
 The Grammar of Space in Karijona, a Cariban language from Northwest Amazonia.
 (MA thesis).